Fall 2024 Courses

 In this course, we will consider several big questions: What should our relationship to the natural world be?
 Is having a close connection to nature important for living a good life?
 Do we have ethical obligations to other living things?
 Do we need to imagine our relationship to nature in a new way?
 To answer these questions, we will critically read a wide variety of texts (stories, poems, essays) and consider various artworks (films, photography) that explore our relationship to nature.
 Thinking about such issues is crucial for us now as inhabitants of what scientists label the Anthropocene—the current geological era in which human beings are the primary cause of profound changes to the earth’s land surfaces, oceans, and ecosystems.

-In addition to providing you with an understanding of these issues, the course seeks to improve your analytic reading skills and ability to interpret literary texts, your critical thinking skills, and your research and writing skills.
+In addition to providing you with an understanding of these issues, the course seeks to improve your analytical reading skills and ability to interpret literary texts, your critical thinking skills, and your research and writing skills.

 • FYSE 114: Writers Change the World